Travel Rule Requirements: Updates to Crypto Withdrawals Interface and API

 }

-This structured data is essential for ensuring compliance with the Travel Rule when using API v4 withdrawal methods.
+This structured data is essential for ensuring compliance with the Travel Rule when using API v4 deposit and withdrawal methods.

 And here's an example of a full request body (for Travel Rule) raw for: